Deepak1520/Real-Time-Speech-Transcription/README.md

 3. Open your web browser and navigate to the frontend URL
 4. Allow microphone permissions when prompted
 5. Start speaking to see real-time transcription

+## 🌐 Language Options

+### Transcription
+You can transcribe speech in multiple languages.
+Select your language  before starting.
+The transcription will appear in the selected language.

+### Translation
+Any language to English

 ## 💾 Save Options